Catwalk (theater)

-A catwalk is an elevated service platform from which many of the technical functions of a theater, such as lighting and sound, may be manipulated.
+In theater, catwalk is an elevated service platform close to the ceiling from which lighting and other technical equipment may be manipulated.

 Function

 Catwalks are used to suspend lighting instruments and microphones directed at the stage.
 The catwalks provide easy access for theater personnel to perform common tasks.
 For example, lights may need to be accessed for maintenance, position adjustment, or addition and removal of gels and gobos.

 Placement

 Typically, catwalks are located in positions hidden from audience view or directly above an audience, and are considered "behind-the-scenes".
 For example, many proscenium theaters have a series of two or more catwalks running parallel to the proscenium arch above a false ceiling.
 Stairs or a ladder up to the catwalks is usually located somewhere backstage.
 In modern theatres, many architects design catwalks into the "look" of the theatre.
 In black box theatres, catwalks and pipe grids may be the only architectural feature.

 A catwalk may also be placed upstage of the proscenium as part of the fly system.
 These may be fixed, or they may be able to be raised and lowered.